python/typeshed/test_cases/README.md

 desirable, as it would lead to code duplication.
 Moreover, typeshed has multiple other mechanisms for spotting errors in the stubs.

-The internal structure of this directory should mimic typeshed as a whole.
-However, unlike the rest of typeshed, this directory largely contains `.py` files.
+Unlike the rest of typeshed, this directory largely contains `.py` files.
 This is because the purpose of this folder is to test the implications of typeshed changes for end users.
-For example, the stub for `builtins.pow` is found in `stdlib/builtins.pyi`, and the regression tests for `pow` are found in `test_cases/stdlib/test_builtins.py`.

-Note that, unlike elsewhere in typeshed, the test cases in this directory cannot always use modern syntax for type hints.
+Another difference to the rest of typeshed is that the test cases in this directory cannot always use modern syntax for type hints.
 For example, PEP 604 syntax (unions with a pipe `|` operator) is new in Python 3.10.
 While this syntax can be used on older Python versions in a `.pyi` file, code using this syntax will fail at runtime on Python <=3.9.
 Since the test cases all use `.py` extensions, and since the tests need to pass on all Python versions >=3.6, PEP 604 syntax cannot be used in a test case.
 Use `typing.Union` and `typing.Optional` instead.